 Water quality in the lagoon is impaired due to elevated bacteria (total coliform, fecal coliform, E.coli) levels.
-Although yet to be identified, there are several potential sources for high bacteria counts including poorly maintained septic systems (all 4,500 homes and commercial buildings in the watershed are on septic systems), graywater systems, and corralled animals.
+Although yet to be identified, there are several potential sources for high bacteria counts in Topanga Lagoon.
+These include both natural sources (such as birds and other wildlife) and anthropogenic sources (such as homeless encampments and commercial septic systems in the lower watershed).
+The spatial patterns of bacteria detected in Topanga Creek above the lagoon suggest that bacteria from potential upper watershed sources are cleansed downstream as water in the creek cascades through lower Topanga State Park.
 The lagoon is further threatened by the presence of invasive exotic vegetation including Arundo donax, Castor bean, German ivy, Morning glory, and Pampas grass which have all become well established, crowding out native Cattails and Willows.
 Planning is underway to develop a strategy for treating water quality problems and restoring the lagoon.
 (RCDSMM, 2011)